seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Articles/Modern-Client-Server-Architecture.md

 # What Are Server Components?

-Server Components are React components that execute entirely on the server.
+Server Components execute entirely on the server.

 They can:

-* Access databases
+* access databases
-* Access environment variables
+* access secrets
-* Read files
+* read files
-* Call external APIs
+* call APIs
-* Perform authentication
+* perform authentication
-* Render HTML
+* stream HTML
-* Stream UI
+* render React trees

 Most importantly: